OmegaScript

 • fieldnames - if set to a non-empty value then the document data is parsed with each line being the value of a field, and the names are taken from entries in the list in fieldnames.
 So $set{fieldnames,$split{title sample url}} will take the first line as the "title" field, the second as the "sample" field and the third as the "url" field.
 Any lines without a corresponding field name will be ignored.
 If unset or empty then the document data is parsed as one field per line in the format NAME=VALUE (where NAME is assumed not to contain '=').

-• weighting - set the weighting scheme to use, and (optionally) the parameters to use if the weighting scheme supports them.
-The syntax is a string consisting of the scheme name followed by any parameters, all separated by whitespace.
-Any parameters not specified will use their default values.
-Valid scheme names are bb2 (in Omega >= 1.3.2), bm25, bool, coord (in Omega >= 1.4.1), dlh (in Omega >= 1.3.2), dph (in Omega >= 1.3.2), ifb2 (in Omega >= 1.3.2), ineb2 (in Omega >= 1.3.2), inl2 (in Omega >= 1.3.2), lm (in Omega >= 1.3.2), pl2 (in Omega >= 1.3.2), tfidf (in Omega >= 1.3.1), and trad. e.g. $set{weighting,bm25 1 0.8}
+Valid scheme names are bb2 (in Omega >= 1.3.2), bm25, bm25+ (in Omega >= 1.4.26), bool, coord (in Omega >= 1.4.1), dlh (in Omega >= 1.3.2), dph (in Omega >= 1.3.2), ifb2 (in Omega >= 1.3.2), ineb2 (in Omega >= 1.3.2), inl2 (in Omega >= 1.3.2), pl2 (in Omega >= 1.3.2), pl2+ (in Omega >= 1.4.26), tfidf (in Omega >= 1.3.1), and trad.

 • expansion - set the query expansion scheme to use, and (optionally) the parameters to use if the expansion scheme supports them.
-The syntax is a string consisting of the scheme name followed by any parameters, all separated by whitespace.
+The syntax is the scheme name followed by any parameters, all separated by whitespace.
 Any parameters not specified will use their default values.
-Valid expansion schemes names are trad and bo1. e.g. $set{expansion,trad 2.0}
+Valid expansion schemes names are prob (preferred alias for trad, added in Omega 1.4.26), bo1 and trad.
+E.g. $set{expansion,trad 2.0}.
+If not specified, the default scheme used is equivalent to $set{expansion,trad 1.0}.

 • weightingpurefilter - normally a query consisting only of filter terms won't have relevance weights calculated.
 This option allows you to specify a weighting scheme to use for such queries, with the same values supported as for weighting above.
 For example, $set{weightingpurefilter,coord} will weight such queries by how many filter terms match each document.